eddmann/eddmann.github.io/_posts/2016/2016-01-05-mergesort-in-clojure-using-post-conditionals.md

 ---
 layout: post
-title: "Mergesort in Clojure using Post Conditionals"
+title: 'Mergesort in Clojure using Post Conditionals'
-meta: "A simple merge-sort implementation in Clojure using post conditionals to maintain sort invariant"
+meta: 'A simple merge-sort implementation in Clojure using post conditionals to maintain sort invariant'
 ---

-Whilst currently reading through [The Joy of Clojure](https://www.manning.com/books/the-joy-of-clojure) book I was introduced to the concept of pre and post-conditionals, similar to another language I have heard about called [Eiffel](https://en.wikipedia.org/wiki/Eiffel_(programming_language)).
+Whilst currently reading through [The Joy of Clojure](https://www.manning.com/books/the-joy-of-clojure) book I was introduced to the concept of pre and post-conditionals, similar to another language I have heard about called [Eiffel](<https://en.wikipedia.org/wiki/Eiffel_(programming_language)>).
 To experiment with this feature I decided to create a simple merge-sort algorithm implementation which provided the post invariant that its returned values were sorted by the provided predicate.

 <!--more-->

 ```clojure